RILAB/bis101/transposable_elements.md

 No correlation in eukaryotes with number of genes (but pro vs. eu)

+No correlation in eukaryotes with number of genes (but pro vs. eu)

 	So what is rest of genome?
 "Junk DNA"
-	Nematode ~5-10%, drosophila ~15%, humans ~50% repetitive/TE, maize  85%
+	Nematode ~5-10%, drosophila ~15%, humans ~50%, maize  85%
-    Some is simple repeats
+	Some is simple repeats: telomere, centromere.
-        telmoere, centromere repeats
 Most of it is TE

 ###Genome size & TEs in plants

 Genome size and repeat % in plants.

-Majorit of plant DNA in world is TEs
+Majority of plant DNA in world is TEs

 ##Transposable Elements